gitlabhq/gitlab-recipes/install/centos/README.md

 Web Server        : Apache
 Init system       : sysvinit
 Database          : mysql
-Contributors      : @nielsbasjes, @axilleas
-Additional Notes  : Selinux is not disabled but properly configured.
-                    We have also tried this on RHEL 6.3 and found that there are subtle differences which are documented in part.
-                    Look for the **RHEL Notes** note.
+Contributors      : @nielsbasjes, @axilleas, @mairin Additional Notes  : In order to get the latest git version we build it from source
 ```

 ## Overview